KenshiroSugiyama/hokudainote/README.md

 6. Upload
 <br>
 (Note buyers)
-1. Account registration
+1. Account registration<br>
-2. Click on the "Buy Note" button
+2. Click on the "Buy Note" button <br>
-3. Select the note you want to buy from the list of notes
+3. Select the note you want to buy from the list of notes <br>
-4. Click on the "Buy" button
+4. Click on the "Buy" button<br>
-5. Choose your payment method
+5. Choose your payment method <br>
-6. Buy
+6. Buy<br>